-Training in Noncollegiate Institutions and Organizations
+Training in Non-collegiate Institutions and Organizations

 Training in Non-collegiate Institutions and Organizations.
 Credit may be granted for educational programs which apply to the students' program which have been successfully completed at non-collegiate organizations such as government agencies, corporations and businesses.
 Non-collegiate courses must be described in A Guide to Education Programs in Non-Collegiate Organizations, compiled by the Commission of Education Credit of the American Council on Education (ACE) or the University of the State of New York (PONSI).
-Official transcripts or supporting documentation for such courses must be submitted to the Welcome Center at Frederick Community College.
-No more than 45 credits may be earned through non-collegiate institutions and organizations training.
+Official transcripts or supporting documentation for such courses must be submitted to the Welcome Center at Frederick Community Collegiate institutions and organizations training.